yohasebe/monadic-chat-cli/README.md

 **Example 1**

 - Retrieve the current conversation topic as metadata at each turn and delete old exchanges if the conversation topic has changed.
-- The metadata about the conversation topic is retained in list form even if old messages are deleted.
+- The metadata about the conversation topic can be retained in list form even if old messages are deleted.

 **Example 2**

 - After a certain number of turns, the reducer writes the history of the conversation up to that point to an external file and deletes it from the accumulator.
 - A summary of the deleted content is returned to the accumulator as an annotation message by the `system`, and the conversation continues with that summary information as context.

-The Ruby implementation of the "reducer" mechanism for each default app can be found below:
+A sample Ruby implementation of the "reducer" mechanism for each default app can be found below:

 - [`apps/chat/chat.rb`](https://github.com/yohasebe/monadic-chat/blob/main/apps/chat/chat.rb)
 - [`apps/code/code.rb`](https://github.com/yohasebe/monadic-chat/blob/main/apps/code/code.rb)